zeek/package-manager/doc/package.rst

   they have configured.
 Typically this approach may be most useful for internal or testing environments.

-See the full `Semantic Version Specification`_ documentation for the complete rule set for what version requirement string are acceptable.
+A version requirement may be either a git branch name or a semantic version specification.
+When using a branch as a version requirement, prefix the branchname with ``branch=``, else see the `Semantic Version Specification`_ documentation for the complete rule set of acceptable version requirement strings.
 Here's a summary:

-  - ``*``: any version
+  - ``*``: any version (this will also satisfy/match on git branches)
   - ``<1.0.0``: versions less than 1.0.0
   - ``<=1.0.0``: versions less than or equal to 1.0.0
   - ``>1.0.0``: versions greater than 1.0.0